harmony-domains/.github/profile/README.md

 # 1 Name Service Prototyping

-This organization is used for prototying 1 Name Service.
+This organization is used for prototyping 1 Name Service.